Bilal2453/luvit-meta/README.md

 ### My Luvit/library suddenly dissappeared!

 Sadly, when you update the extension a new folder for the new extension version is created and the old one is deleted.
-So whenever you update the extension this will break and you iwll have to reinstall it.
+So whenever you update the extension this will break and you will have to reinstall it.

 One possible solution is to install the luvit-meta in a different folder, and point the LSP to it by setting `Lua.workspace.library`.
 Note that if you do this there may be other configurations to set.